JanZaion/jan-zaion-web/src/mds/Chord-Spawner.md

 - Ableton Live Suite 10/11 (with Max 8 or higher)
 - MacOS or Windows
-- Installation size: 225.0 KB
+- Installation size: 1.44 MB